iqubik/routerFW/README.en.md

 ## ⚡ About the Project

 Building takes place in isolated **Docker containers**.
-The system does not clutter Windows and can be removed with a single click.
+The system does not clutter System and can be removed with a single click.

 ### Two operating modes: